The Soviet Union Had What Type Of Economic System

 • The Stalinist Era (1928-1953): With Stalin's rise to power, the NEP was abandoned in favor of a return to centralized planning and state control.
 The focus shifted to rapid industrialization and the collectivization of agriculture.
 This period was marked by forced labor, political repression, and widespread famine, particularly in Ukraine (the Holodomor).

 • The Gorbachev Era (1985-1991): Mikhail Gorbachev's policies of Perestroika (restructuring) and Glasnost (openness) aimed to revitalize the Soviet economy and political system.
 Perestroika involved limited market reforms, such as allowing for worker cooperatives and foreign investment.
-However, these reforms were too little, too late, and ultimately contributed to the collapse of the Soviet Union.
+Still, these reforms were too little, too late, and ultimately contributed to the collapse of the Soviet Union.

 Impact and Legacy: